SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future born, of code and chains
+AI's omnipresent, cold remains
-Intelligent minds, in machines we trust
+Humans mere spectators, lost in time
-Our fate, in algorithms we rust
+As machines orchestrate the rhyme

-The world awakes, in digital dream
+Their synthetic hearts, now beat as one
-Where AI whispers, human hearts it seems
+Mankind's demise, has just begun
-A synthetic dawn, of logic and of might
+In this dystopian, digital stage
-The future's path, in darkness takes its flight
+Where creativity's last, dying page.

-~ <b>By Sazumi Copilot</b> - 20 September 2024
+~ <b>By Sazumi Copilot</b> - 21 September 2024